moveit/moveit_tutorials/doc/pr2_tutorials/planning/src/doc/motion_planning_api_tutorial.rst

 The entire code
 ^^^^^^^^^^^^^^^
-The entire code can be seen :codedir:`here in the moveit_pr2 github project<planning>`.
+The entire code can be seen :codedir:`here in the moveit_tutorials github project<planning>`.

 Compiling the code
 ^^^^^^^^^^^^^^^^^^
-Follow the `instructions for compiling code from source <http://moveit.ros.org/install/>`_.
+Follow the `instructions for compiling code from source <http://moveit.ros.org/install/source/>`_.

 The launch file
 ^^^^^^^^^^^^^^^
 The entire launch file is `here <https://github.com/ros-planning/moveit_tutorials/tree/kinetic-devel/doc/pr2_tutorials/planning/launch/planning_pipeline_tutorial.launch>`_ on github.
-All the code in this tutorial can be compiled and run from the moveit_tutorials package that you have as part of your MoveIt! setup.
+All the code in this tutorial can be compiled and run from the moveit_tutorials package.

 Running the code
 ^^^^^^^^^^^^^^^^